-Variable Data Printing is a simple but elegant solution to personalise prints for their intended recipients.
-It harnesses the strengths of digital printing to generate hyper-personalised print jobs using mail merge printing software.
+Variable Data Printing is a simple but elegant solution to personalize prints for their intended recipients.
+It harnesses the strengths of digital printing to generate hyper-personalized print jobs using mail merge printing software.

 There exist certain situations where you need variable data printing services to print vast quantities of prints having the same layout/design.
 Yet each of these prints differs from the previous one because of the data it contains.
 Here is an example to understand this situation –

 Imagine a blank school mark sheet.
 The mark sheet template will have static information like the name of the school at the top of the page, the principal’s signature at the bottom, and rows or columns containing the name of subjects the students are being tested for.

 And while this mark sheet template remains the same for all the students, the data within changes from print to print.
 Each mark sheet will bear a different student’s name, his individual marks, and grades.
 And to create individually unique mark-sheets, we need VDP printing, also known as variable data printing services.